 Margaret & Bryon’s Annapolis Wedding / Jan 26, 2013

 Well it’s full-time winter mode here in Charlottesville!
 And from what we hear from friends (and the weatherman), it’s pretty darn cold in other parts of the country too.
 (At least until next week when it’s supposed to be in the 60′s again.
 Global warming, anyone? ) So we hope you’re all staying warm, bundled up with a big mug of piping hot chocolate.
 Today we are delighted to share Margaret & Bryon’s fantastically warm, beautiful, yet down-to-Earth wedding.
-Check out our favorites from the day’s celebration, and when you’re ready you can see their complete set of wedding images here (the password is Margaret’s maiden name and is case-sensitive).
+Check out their engagement portraits, our favorites from the day’s celebration, and when you’re ready you can see their complete set of wedding images here (the password is Margaret’s maiden name and is case-sensitive).
 Oh, and for anyone that may have missed it, you can see this sweet couple featured in a recent On Love column in the Washington Post!

 Have a great weekend, everyone!

 Ceremony: Uriah P. Levy Center, US Naval Academy

 Reception and catering: Calvert House

 Decor: Capital Decor and Fabrication Events

 Baker: Maggie Austin Cake